Biden praying for 'the right verdict' in Chauvin trial - WTMJ

 Chauvin was prepared to plead guilty to third-degree murder in George Floyd’s death before then-Attorney General William Barr personally blocked the plea deal last year.
 Barr rejected the deal in part because he felt it was too soon, as the investigation into Floyd’s death was still in its relative infancy, law enforcement officials said.

-Associated Press writers Colleen Long and Lolita C. Baldor contributed to this report.
+Associated Press writers Colleen Long, Doug Glass and Lolita C. Baldor contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.